 As I already mentioned, it’s more than a month now!
-Luckily I have noted down all the details in my small notepad as I know myself well and I was quite sure that It will take me 2-3 months to write about the amazing Journey.
-One of the funny part of that trip is; we watched Piku just 2 weeks before we started for Kolkata and though it was a planned tour but that movie supported us morally.
+Luckily I have noted down all the details in my small notepad.
+I know myself well and I was quite sure that It will take me 2-3 months to write about the amazing Journey.
+One of the funny parts of that trip is we watched Piku just 2 weeks before we started for Kolkata.
+Though it was a planned tour, however, that movie supported us morally.

 This trip is not only special for covering all those beautiful states but it was special for another reason!
-With this journey we left Gurgaon after 5 superb years and changed our base to our original BASE: Kolkata!
-We took this decision since Mehebub opted for a foreign assignment and I took a job transfer to Kolkata so that we (me and baby) can stay near to the family.
+With this journey, we left Gurgaon after 5 superb years and changed our base to our original BASE: Kolkata!
+We took this decision since Mehebub opted for a foreign assignment.
+I took a job transfer to Kolkata so that we (me and baby) can stay near to the family.

 Given we took some rest in the Service station and was quite full after having Poori Sabzi, we just stopped in tea shops before Kanpur.
 Little one cooperated a lot with us.
-In fact she was quite exited during the entire trip which was quite unexpected from her.
+In fact, she was quite excited during the entire trip which was quite unexpected from her.
 It took us around 6 hours to reach Kanpur.
-We were in Kanpur at around 2 p.m. and had our lunch there in a Dhaba with Paratha, Paneer Makhani, Lassi and french fries!
+We were in Kanpur at around 2 p.m.
+We had our lunch there at a Dhaba with Paratha, Paneer Makhani, Lassi and french fries!

-It took us around 4 hours to reach Allahabad from Kanpur and I was quite amazed with the scenic beauty of this stretch!
-Uttar Pradesh has its own unique charm and moreover we were covering this route in a very good time of the day and weather was amazing.
-Finally we reached Ganges at around 5:30 p.m. and I was nothing but mesmerized with the beauty!
+It took us around 4 hours to reach Allahabad from Kanpur and I was quite amazed at the scenic beauty of this stretch!
+Uttar Pradesh has its own unique charm and moreover, we were covering this route in a very good time of the day and weather was amazing.
+Finally, we reached the Ganges at around 5:30 p.m. and I was nothing but mesmerized by the beauty!

 One thing I have to mention here Road condition was Amazing all through the Uttar Pradesh which we were not expecting initially.